 "Did that guy get him?" they asked each other.

-As the wind blew more violently, Courtney and Noah each took a deep breath and ran back into dark alley to find Kevin.
+As the wind blew more violently, Courtney and Noah tightly held hands and darted back into dark alley to find Kevin.
 Halfway down the alley, they spotted Princess panting with blood smeared all over her jaws.

 "Awesome!
 Princess must have gotten that bastard!"
 Noah hopefully cried.